Cultural influences on physical activity and diet

 - Be aware of religious festivals (e.g. Ramadan) and the impact this may have on families’ dietary and physical activity behaviours.

-It is also important to consider that black and Asian children living in the UK are more likely to experience child poverty7.
-As we know from the module on unhealthy weight at pre-school age, children from low socio-economic backgrounds are at a greater risk of being both over and underweight.
-The higher prevalence of unhealthy weight in certain ethnic groups may therefore be linked to the socio-economic situation they are living in rather than their ethnicity per se3.
+It is also important to consider that black and Asian children living in the UK are more likely to experience child poverty.
+As covered in Why Weight Matters module, children from low socio-economic backgrounds are also at a greater risk of having both over- and under-weight.
+The higher prevalence of unhealthy weight in certain ethnic groups may therefore be linked to the socio-economic situation they are living in rather than their ethnicity per se.

 Start the quiz